BEEF LIVER BALLS

 Meat is expensive as an input ingredient.
 If they used a significant amount of meat, their profits would go down, because they would have to put up their already high prices, considerably.

-Quality whole meat is even more expensive than meat 'by products'.
+Quality whole meat is even more expensive than meat 'by-products'.
 Our dog treats are made from good meats.
-And of course if you buy 100% meat dog treats, they are a single meat with a defined shape and texture, there is not disguising going on!
+And of course if you buy 100% meat dog treats, they are a single meat with a defined shape and texture, there is no disguising going on!
 Owners are at least subliminally aware that dogs love meat, and they were designed to eat meat.
 So dog food makers switch out meat for a cheap substitute with very poor nutrition characteristic hoping you won't notice.

 It might sound like a conspiracy theory, but why else would an entire industry that tries to make it look like there is a lot of quality meat in their product invent so many ways to disguise that there is so little meat in their products ??